Although getting your tax refund fast is often a good way to get quick cash, you should probably avoid a refund anticipation loan (RAL). Here’s why.

 Other Ways to Get Your Tax Refund Fast

-It is usually better to be patient and wait for your refund, rather than pay the high fee for a tax refund anticipation loan.
+It is far better to be patient and wait for your refund, rather than pay the high fee for a tax refund anticipation loan.
 In most cases, you can file your return electronically and get the money within a week or two at most (by having the refund deposited directly into your bank account, for example).
 Or you can adjust your withholding so that you get the money during the year instead of at the end of the year as a refund.

 This is an excerpt from Nolo's Solve Your Money Troubles: Debt, Credit & Bankruptcy, by Margaret Reiter and Robin Leonard.